Nutritionist Career Overview

 There is a tremendous correlation between our health and the food we consume.
-Even though the relationship between these factors can seem apparent on the surface, it can be pretty tricky to associate a health condition with specific food intake.
+Even though the relationship between these factors seems apparent on the surface, it can be tricky to associate a health condition with specific food intake.

-While they usually start by understanding this relationship on a general level, they can also apply their knowledge to different individuals based on their unique biological makeup.
+While they usually start by understanding this relationship generally, they can also apply their knowledge to different individuals based on their unique biological makeup.

-This way, they are able to help them formulate a diet plan that facilitates positive changes in their lives.
+This way, they can help formulate a diet plan that facilitates positive life changes.

 What Nutritionists Do

-There are numerous scenarios where an individual might feel the need to change their eating habits.
-This could be as a result of medical conditions such as cancer, obesity, or diabetes; or as a result of food restrictions and eating disorders.
+There are numerous scenarios where an individual might need to change their eating habits.
+This could be as a result of medical conditions such as cancer, obesity, or diabetes or as a result of food restrictions and eating disorders.

 The problem, however, is that understanding which food causes an adverse reaction and which food causes a positive one can be an immense challenge.

-In these situations, it is highly advisable to talk to an expert with in-depth knowledge of all food classes and their effects on human health.
+In these situations, talking to an expert with in-depth knowledge of all food classes and their effects on human health is highly advisable.
 And that’s where the service of a qualified nutritionist comes in.

-It is hard enough to come up with a general diet plan on your own; taking it a step further by coming up with a specialized plan based on your unique biological makeup is almost impossible.
+It is hard enough to develop a general diet plan on your own; taking it a step further by creating a specialized plan based on your unique biological makeup is almost impossible.
 Thankfully, it is a much easier task for a nutritionist.

 Responsibilities of a Nutritionist